 We work hand in hand with local partners to promote appropriate stormwater management practices, providing technical, financial and educational resources.
 Our main urban outreach is done through the Stream Team, a program that we manage for Chittenden County Regional Planning Commission.
 We coordinate stream clean ups, build-your-own rain barrel workshops, a summer citizen-science volunteer water quality monitoring program, public talks, storm drain mural projects and more.
 Learn how to volunteer or get involved here.

-Watershed Stewardship: We constantly seek to improve and protect Vermont’s network of rivers and streams so that everyone may enjoy the myriad benefits that these water resources provide.
+Resilient Watersheds: We constantly seek to improve and protect Vermont’s network of rivers and streams so that everyone may enjoy the myriad benefits that these water resources provide.
 We have planted thousands of trees in Chittenden and Washington counties through our Trees for Streams program.
 In partnership with other organizations we have also replaced failing culverts to allow for adequate aquatic organism passage and re-designed river access sites to create more stable banks and better aquatic habitat.